 The University is proud to offer students who identify as a member of the lesbian, gay, bisexual, transgender, and ally students community.
 In addition to the Ally House Living Learning Community which is available to any student, the University offers several Gender Inclusive Housing options across campus to meet the individual needs of a student and where a staff member will work with a student one-on-one to identify the most appropriate room assignment.
 Upper-class students may also utilize the Open Housing option, where students of any gender may live together in a space.

 Penn State is committed to providing equal opportunity to all of its programs, activities, and services.
-Housing and Food Services provides reasonable accommodations for on-campus University housing to students with documented disabilities.
+Housing and Food Services provides reasonable accommodations for on-campus University housing to students with a documented medical/disability-related concerns, including documented mental health concerns.

 Step 3: View Your Room Assignment

-Visit the Arrival website to learn more about housing move-in:
+Visit the Arrival website to learn more about housing move-in for summer, fall, and spring:

 - Arrival Schedule